-“Although cardholders are rarely successful at negotiating a lower balance transfer fee or getting it waived entirely, it is possible and some cardholders have reported success,” says Megan Horner, credit card expert at Finder.com.
+“Although cardholders are rarely successful at negotiating a lower balance transfer fee or getting it waived entirely, it is possible and some cardholders have reported success,” says Megan Horner, banking and credit cards group publisher at Finder.com.

 It often depends on whether the balance transfer card issuer is willing to reduce the fee to get your business.
-Credit card companies make money off balance transfer fees, other fees and interest so they may require some incentive to negotiate.
+Because credit card companies make money off balance transfer fees, other fees and interest, may require some incentive to negotiate.

 How to negotiate balance transfer fees

-In the process of a balance transfer and if you’re interested in testing your negotiation skills, these steps can help improve your chances of success.
+If you’re in the process of a balance transfer or if you’re interested in testing your negotiation skills, the following steps can help improve your chances of success:

 1. Estimate balance transfer fee savings

 Before approaching your credit card company about waiving or reducing the fee, calculate how much you’d pay with the standard fee.
-There’s a big difference, for instance, between a $25 fee and a $250 fee.
+For example, there’s a big difference between a $25 fee and a $250 fee.

 Next, estimate how much you might be able to save on fees by trying to negotiate.
 Also, consider how much time you’ll have to pay off your balance before the promotional rate expires.

-For example, say that Card A offers a 0% APR for nine months with no balance transfer fee.
-Card B offers a 0% APR for 18 months, with a 3% balance transfer fee.
+For example, say that Card A offers a 0% intro APR for nine months with no balance transfer fee.
+Card B offers a 0% intro APR for 18 months with a 3% balance transfer fee.